BirdFarmer/BinanceRepo/docs/PreFlight-User-Guide.md

   - ⚠️ CAUTION — mixed or medium confidence
   - ❌ AVOID — weak or unclear signal

+Important user notes
+- Each card shows `Local Scores` (Trend / Volatility / Overall) and a colored recommendation: `✅ GO` (green), `⚠️ CAUTION` (yellow), or `❌ AVOID` (red).
+Use the recommendation as a quick filter, not a trade instruction.
+- Volumes are shown in the quote currency (USDT).
+When necessary the UI computes quote-volume as `baseVolume * closePrice`.
+- The "last" volume reported uses the previous closed candle (second‑to‑last) to avoid counting an in-progress bar.
+- BTC correlation is shown as a diagnostic only and may be blank if BTC data is unavailable.

 How to interpret
 - Use the recommendation as a quick filter, not a trade instruction.
 Check candles analyzed and confidence first.
 - If `Candles analyzed` is low, the historical context is unreliable — prefer CAUTION.